14. Interfacing compiled code (**)#

-R is also a competent tool for developing quick and dirty prototypes of standalone, general-purpose algorithms, especially if they are of numerical nature.
-Nevertheless, for performance reasons, we may[1] consider moving computing-intensive tasks to the C or C++ level[2].
-It is particularly the case when we need a method that:
+R is an effective glue language.
+It is suitable for composing whole data wrangling pipelines: from data import through processing, analysis, and visualisation to export.
+It makes using and connecting larger building blocks very convenient.
+R is also a competent tool for developing usable implementations of standalone, general-purpose algorithms, especially if they are of numerical nature.
+Nevertheless, for performance reasons, we may consider rewriting computing-intensive tasks in C or C++[1].
+Such a move can be beneficial if we need a method that:

-• has higher memory or time complexity than its straightforward implementation when it is programmed using vectorised R functions,
+• has higher memory or time complexity when programmed using vectorised R functions than its straightforward implementation,

 • has an iterative or recursive nature, e.g., involving unvectorisable for or while loops,